elfsternberg/riggedregex/README.md

 which are both three lines long in Haskell, but 21 and 29 lines long respectively, in Rust.

-The other thing is that the "Rigged Kleene regular expressions in Haskell with Parse Forests" makes me unhappy; I don't have a good theoretical model for the change I made.
-My expectation is that "one" here isn't just one, but also carries with it knowledge of what that "one-ness" means; the zero/one relationship sustains as far as the poset is concerned, but the one value now carries knowledge the semiring needs to assemble the resulting parse forest.
-This is similar to Matt Might's "smart epsilons," but I haven't gotten there yet.
+<s>The other thing is that the "Rigged Kleene regular expressions in
+Haskell with Parse Forests" makes me unhappy; I don't have a good theoretical model for the change I made.</s> It turns out my theoretical model was just fine; I just didn't know or understand it sufficiently at the time.
+The expectation is that yes, you can return an annihilator, or you can return a value.
+The default value is "one," but the meaning of "one" can be whatever you want it to mean, so long as the Semiring laws hold for the definitions you invent.
+In short, the value treats the zero and one as "annihilator" and "identity" operations against your return value.
+When the value is primitive, such as in the Boolean or Integer case, all you need are the zero and one; when the value is compositional, you need the `mul` operator to do the dirty work for you.

+And then you remove the 'identity' pass because, well, the CPU doesn't need to waste time on that.

 ## LICENSE